 Dabrafenib and trametinib

-Dabrafenib (Tafinlar®) and trametinib (Mekinst®) are targeted drugs that can be are used together to treat melanoma and non-small cell lung cancer.
-It is best to read this information with either our general information about melanoma or non-small cell lung cancer.
+Dabrafenib (Tafinlar®) and trametinib (Mekinist®) are used together to treat melanoma and non-small cell lung cancer (NSCLC).
+They may sometimes be used to treat other cancers.
+It is best to read this information with our general information about targeted therapy and the type of cancer you have.

-• cannot be removed with surgery or melanoma that has spread to other organs of the body.
+• melanoma that cannot be removed with surgery or has spread to other organs of the body

-It may also be used to treat advanced non-small cell lung cancer (NSCLC).
+• advanced non-small cell lung cancer (NSCLC).

-Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.
+Your cancer doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 More information about this treatment